ahmadawais/hacktoberfest/README.md

 # 🙌 Hacktoberfest

+### Show some :heart: and :star: the repo to support the project

 This is a #Hacktoberfest training git repo on GitHub.
 It contains resources for learning Git.
 99% of the contributions in this repository are from different first time beginners just like you.
 So, jump right in! 🎯

 [Meetup Event](https://www.meetup.com/DigitalOceanLahore/events/244307272/) sponsorship [DigitalOcean →](https://www.digitalocean.com/)